Try: Ontario salmon licence non-resident ice fishing

 Manitoba also says live bait fish may not be imported into the province.
 The guide further restricts where live bait fish may be used inside Manitoba, so check the division and waterbody rules before you rely on live bait for a trip.

-Use the Manitoba Anglers Guide for Division and Waterbody Rules
+Check the 2026 Manitoba Anglers Guide for Division and Waterbody Rules

-Manitoba manages seasons and limits by fishing division, and some well-known waters have their own tables and exceptions.
+Manitoba fishing regulations for 2026 are not one single opener date.
+The Anglers Guide sorts seasons and limits by fishing division, and some well-known waters have their own tables and exceptions.
 That means the rule for one lake or river may not match the next one on your route.

-For trip planning, the most useful habit is simple: start with the Manitoba Anglers Guide, check the division table for your area, then look for any named waterbody restrictions that override the general division rule.
+For trip planning, the most useful habit is simple: start with the Manitoba Anglers Guide PDF, check the division table for your area, then look for any named waterbody restrictions that override the general division rule.
 This matters for closed seasons, size limits, possession limits, special closures, and bait use.

-If your search is specifically about the Manitoba Anglers Guide 2026 and fishing season dates, use the season guide next.
+For the Manitoba fishing season 2026 schedule and Anglers Guide dates, the season guide is the next useful step.
 This province page is the broader licence and rule starting point; the season guide is the narrower opener, PDF, division, and waterbody path.

 If you are making a short cross-border trip from Ontario, Saskatchewan, or the United States, do not assume the rules line up.
 Manitoba's barbless-hook rule and bait rules are worth checking before you pack your gear.